StanJulia/Stan.jl/README.md

 **julia >** ``stanmodel2``

-After the Model object has been created fields can be updated, e.g.
+After the Stanmodel object has been created fields can be updated, e.g.

 ``stanmodel2.method.adapt.delta=0.85``